Irene Falcón: Early years

-In 1922 Irene Lewy met the Peruvian journalist César Falcón (1892–1970), and fell in love.
+In 1922 Irene Lewy met Peruvian journalist César Falcón (1892–1970), and fell in love.

 Two years later the newspaper El Sol asked Falcón to move to London as a correspondent.

 They married, and Irene accompanied him.
 She was contracted as correspondent by the daily La Voz (The Voice), a Spanish newspaper.

-Their son Mayo was born in London in May 1926 but was not registered at the Spanish consulate due to concerns with the dictatorship of Miguel Primo de Rivera.
+Their son Mayo was born in London in May 1926 but was not registered at the Spanish consulate due to their concerns with the dictatorship of Miguel Primo de Rivera.

 Irene and César returned to Spain after Primo de Rivera fell in 1930.
 The Falcóns published Historia Nueva (New History) and launched the party Izquierda Revolucionaria y Antiimperialista (IRYA: Anti-Imperialist Revolutionary Left).